ssj71/OSC2MIDI/README.md

 * generic - this was made to work with generic OSC clients that send MIDI like messages

-* control - identical to the default map, made to work with the control app
+* control - identical to the default map, made to work with the Control app

 * gameOfLife - this mapping is a more detailed mapping for the game of life interface that comes default with Control.
 It is a bit more musical than the